42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Create a live event

-Creates a new live event and returns its details.
-This endpoint returns the details of the created live event object.
+Create a new live event and return its details.

 ### Example